EverGmtz/SmartOrganizer/README.md

 # SmartOrganizer
-Smart Organizer is a Windows desktop application created to instantly clean up misplaced folders (like The Downloads or Desktop).
+Smart Organizer is a Windows desktop application created to instantly clean up misplaced folders (like tge Downloads folder or Desktop folder).
 It scans a folder of The choice, categorizes the files (into Images, Documents, Videos, others), and moves them into neatly organized subfolders
 This guide will show you exactly how to take the raw code files and turn them into a real, clickable .exe app that you can use forever (or share with friends).

 Step 1: The Setup